Skip to main content

 (ii) preparing an instrument that affects title to real estate;

-(iii) preparing or helping in the preparation of any form or document that is filed in a court or affects a case that is or may be filed in a court; or
+(iii) preparing or helping in the preparation of any form or document that is filed in a court or affects a case that is or may be filed in a court; and

 (iv) giving advice about a case that is or may be filed in a court.